Additional Information#

 GPU Computing#

-Support for graphics processor unit (GPU) computing is included in SLEPc.
+Support for graphics processing unit (GPU) computing is included in SLEPc.
 This is related to section Supported Matrix Types because GPU support in PETSc is based on using special types of Mat and Vec.
 GPU support in SLEPc has been tested in all solver classes and most solvers should work, although the performance gain to be expected depends on the particular algorithm.
-Regarding PETSc, all iterative linear solvers are prepared to run on the GPU, but this is not the case for direct solvers and preconditioners (see PETSc documentation for details).
+Regarding PETSc, all iterative linear solvers are prepared to run on the GPU, but this is not the case for direct solvers and preconditioners.
 The user must not expect a spectacular performance boost, but in general moderate gains can be achieved by running the eigensolver on the GPU instead of the CPU (in some cases a 10-fold improvement).

 SLEPc currently provides support for NVIDIA GPUs using CUDA[1] as well as AMD GPUs using HIP and ROCm[2].